 In the back of any human resources director’s mind is the thought that terminating an employee could result in a volatile situation.
 Threats of workplace violence following termination are some of the highest risks that management and human resource professionals encounter.
 In fact, seventy-five percent of all workplace acts of violence have occurred during or after the firing process.

-Improperly handled terminations may put your company and employees at risk.
+Improperly Hostile employee terminations may put your company and employees at risk.
 It is important that human resources professional become aware of any precursors or signs that an employee may pose a risk and determine what workplace safety protocols you should have in place.
 Three quarters of all workplace related acts of violence have occurred during or after the firing process.

 For every workplace shooting that receives coverage from the media, there are hundreds of violent encounters that never make the news.
 Proactive employee education and judicious intervention with disgruntled employees will help avoid violence and maintain a safe and healthy workplace.
-When trained by our protection professionals in accordance with our arduous standards, employees gain the tactics necessary to detect, assess and make the split-second decisions that can literally save lives and mitigate violence in the workplace.
+When trained by our protection professionals in accordance with our arduous standards, employees gain the tactics necessary to detect, assess, and make the split-second decisions that can literally save lives and mitigate violence in the workplace.

 Whether you are evaluating an employee’s risk of violence, or you fear a hostile termination may incite violence, having trained plain clothes and uniformed security to provide workplace protection and hostile termination protection is a smart precaution.
-After a full assessment and consultation, MPS Security institutes a multifaceted approach involving a covert and overt security presence before, during and after the employee termination.
+After a full assessment and consultation, MPS Security institutes a multifaceted approach involving a covert and overt security presence before, during, and after the employee termination.
 Our agents are trained to prevent problems before they happen or, if they need to, take action to keep your employees safe and secure.

 Warning Signs of Potentially Violent Employees

-Firing an employee is never a comfortable event as you can never truly predict how someone will react.
+Hostile Employee Terminations is never a comfortable event as you can never truly predict how someone will react.
 When dealing with troubled and potentially violent employees, take special precautions, particularly if you suspect that things could turn violent.

 Long before a situation reaches a termination level, take steps to address the potentially violent employee.
 These start with best hiring practices and a widely promoted and well-enforced policy of zero-tolerance for violence.